 Come nightfall, guests retreat to their own private chalets.
 There are a total of 10 guest chalets, all with air-conditioning, and can accommodate between 2-4 people per chalet.
 All of the chalets are built surrounding a giant central lawn and have excellent views and lots of privacy, guaranteeing a serene setting for your holiday.

-In addition to the main lodge and chalets there is also a 1,200 sq/ft spa building with yoga stretching room, weights and exer-cycles, massage rooms, showers and a 12 person covered outdoor hot tub overlooking the lawn and the Coast Range beyond.
+In addition to the main lodge and chalets, there is a 1,200 sq/ft spa building with a yoga stretching room, weights and exer-cycles, massage rooms, showers and a 12 person covered outdoor hot tub overlooking the lawn and the Coast Range beyond.
 See a video of the gym here.